mgm8/pyngham/paper/paper.md

 The top three satellites of the above list, are satellites developed (or in development) by the same research group: the *Space Technology Research Laboratory* (SpaceLab), from *Universidade Federal de Santa Catarina* (Brazil), where this library was developed.

 From the knowledge of the author, there is no Python implementation of the protocol so far.
 An implementation with a high-level language facilitates the development of user applications to communicate with objects in orbit.
+The intention is to use it in final user applications, like satellite decoders used in real satellite missions.
+It is an alternative to the GNURadio blocks such as the gr-nuts [@gr-nuts], but independent from the GNURadio ecosystem.
+It is also useful as a simulation or research/education tool, that can be used in simple Python scripts.

 This library is already being used in the design of satellites by SpaceLab, as part of the ground station software [@spacelab-decoder; @spacelab-transmitter] responsible for the uplink of telecommands and downlink of telemetry/payload data.